Review of MathHelp.com

 The programmers have really done a fine job!

 MathHelp offers thousands of math lessons from 5th grade math all the way to college-level algebra.
 You can search for lessons by keyword, by popular textbooks, or just browse the lesson library.
-Please visit this page to search by keyword or browse the lessons by grade level.
+Please visit their math homework help page to search by keyword or browse the lessons by grade level.

 I personally didn't like to hear a music clip after the Deep Thought question.
 It was distracting to me.